How to Fix Bad iOS 15 Battery Life

 - Go to General.

-- Scroll and tap Reset.
+- Scroll and tap Transfer or Reset iPhone.

 - Tap Reset All Settings and enter your passcode if one is enabled.